Top 50 Best Assassin Movies To Watch In 2026

 $968,853

-"The Irishman" marks Martin Scorsese's highly anticipated return to the gangster film genre he helped define in the late 20th century.
-The story centers on Frank Sheeran, a truck driver who becomes entangled with Russell Bufalino and his powerful Pennsylvania crime syndicate.
+"The Irishman" marks Martin Scorsese’s much-anticipated return to the gangster film genre, highlighting the cinematic mastery he’s known for.
+The film follows Frank Sheeran, a truck driver who is drawn into the powerful Pennsylvania crime syndicate led by Russell Bufalino.

-As Frank rises to become the organization's top assassin, he also forms ties with the influential Teamster leader Jimmy Hoffa.
-This film represents the ninth collaboration between Scorsese and actor Robert De Niro, garnering 10 nominations at the 92nd Academy Awards.
+As Frank rises through the ranks to become the syndicate’s top assassin, he forges a complex relationship with legendary Teamster leader Jimmy Hoffa.
+This gripping tale represents the ninth collaboration between Scorsese and Robert De Niro, and earned an impressive 10 nominations at the 92nd Academy Awards.

-Acclaimed for Scorsese's masterful direction and the outstanding performances of Al Pacino, Robert De Niro, and Joe Pesci, "The Irishman" premiered at the 57th New York Film Festival to widespread critical praise.
+Praised for Scorsese’s exceptional direction and the powerhouse performances of Al Pacino, Robert De Niro, and Joe Pesci, "The Irishman" debuted at the 57th New York Film Festival to widespread critical acclaim.

 CrimeDramaThriller